alexadmin/it_overview/README.md

 Environments should be abolutely equals.
 Even by CPU manufactures, app can run in test env, but will fail in prod because of some bug in libC cooperation with kernel.

-# networks

-Create separate network for each segment.
-For example if you have rack in DC and DC provider provide LAN to cloud, keep rack servers and cloud VM in different network to avoid loop.
-If you aimed to configure VLAN from HQ to DC you will get loop with high probability.
-- developer can bring up server on desktop and tell another developer ip address, that way multiple server born.
-Rescrict on swith that developers can't see each other.

 # Security

 ## SELinux

 Jist disable it.
 It's hell.

-# Log server

-Graylog is best choice.
-Was founded in 2009.
-- LDAP auth with group mapping
-- all transports

-# Backup

-- even if you backup VM, backup db localy, it provides you to restore db fast.
-Restore VM is long.
-- pg_dumpall - not consistent, use pg_basebackup
-- backup dbs each first day of month for 1 year, and of cause everyday during week

 # New service deploy
 - it shouldn't create technical dept

-# balancer
-- should be dumd, idea balancer - nginx with one reverse proxy block, proxy next upstream, it shouldn't contain logic, so you can bring up web server in different env, and all should work without balancer.
-- create small VM for stale domains, 301 etc. Do not store legacy domains for redirects in production.
-- suited for: ip filtering, auth (basic)

-# webserver
-- suited for: rewrites and redirects, web site should work without balancer

-# iptables
-- tcpdump can see incoming packets if they are droped by iptables, but can't see outgoing

 # mount vs synchronization